 Global Dashboard explores global risks and international affairs, bringing together authors who work on foreign policy in think tanks, government, academia and the media.
 It was set up in 2007 and is edited from the UK by Alex Evans and David Steven.

-Alex Evans and David Steven are both Senior Fellows at New York University’s Center on International Cooperation (CIC), where they lead CIC’s work on international development, resource scarcity, and climate change.
-Their most recent report, for the Brookings Institution on the post-2015 international development agenda, is here.
+Alex Evans and David Steven are both Senior Fellows at New York University’s Center on International Cooperation (CIC), where they lead CIC’s work on international development, and Agenda 2030.
+Their most recent report on how the the post-2015 international development agenda should be delivered, is here.

 They work extensively on wider foreign policy issues, where their joint publications include a Chatham House report on the future of Britain’s foreign policy and a Brookings paper on ‘the long crisis of globalisation’.
 All of their publications are available on Global Dashboard here.
 They also undertake consultancy projects for external clients, both jointly (where their clients have included the UN Secretary-General’s office, the US government and the UK Foreign Office), and individually.

-David is a Director of River Path Associates and a Senior Non Resident Fellow at the Brookings Institution, where he recently co-authored a major report on US economic policy and is currently working on the geopolitics of resource scarcity.
-He is also currently advising the British Council in Pakistan on a research programme looking at youth and demographics.
-He splits his time between New York, Pakistan and the UK.
+David is a Director of River Path Associates and senior strategic adviser to the Global Partnership to End Violence Against Children.
+He is has also advised the British Council in Pakistan on a research programme looking at youth and demographics.
+He splits his time between New York, the UK and various African and Asian countries.

 Alex’s recent work includes helping Gordon Brown with his forthcoming book on the world in 2025, advising Unilever CEO Paul Polman on his membership of the High-level Panel on the Post-2015 Development Agenda, and acting as lead writer for the UN’s 2011 High-level Panel on Global Sustainability.
 He is based primarily in Ethiopia, but travels regularly to New York and the UK.

-Alistair Burnett is the Editor of BBC News’ The World Tonight programme.
+Alistair Burnett is the Communications and Media Manager at IUCN.
+He was formerly the Editor of BBC News’ The World Tonight programme.
 Alistair has worked on many of the BBC’ leading programmes – after beginning his BBC career at World Service, he spent three years at the The World Tonight in the mid 1990s, before moving to the Today programme for a couple of years and then back to the World Service where he became Editor of Newshour, Europe Today and World Update.

-Charlie Edwards is a Senior Research Fellow and Director of National Security and Resilience Studies at the Royal United Services Institute.
-Prior to RUSI he was a Research Leader at the RAND Corporation focusing on Defence and Security where he conducted research and analysis on a broad range of subject areas including: the evaluation and implementation of counter-violent extremism programmes in Europe and Africa, UK cyber strategy, European emergency management, and the role of the internet in the process of radicalisation.
+Charlie Edwards is a Senior Policy Advisor to the Home Secretary.
+Previously, he was as Senior Research Fellow and Director of National Security and Resilience Studies at the Royal United Services Institute, and a Research Leader at the RAND Corporation focusing on Defence and Security where he conducted research and analysis on a broad range of subject areas including: the evaluation and implementation of counter-violent extremism programmes in Europe and Africa, UK cyber strategy, European emergency management, and the role of the internet in the process of radicalisation.
 He has undertaken fieldwork in Iraq, Somalia, and the wider Horn of Africa region.

 Jules Evans is a freelance journalist and writer, who covers two main areas: philosophy and psychology (for publications including The Times, Psychologies, New Statesman and his website Philosophy for Life, and emerging markets (for publications including The Spectator, Economist, Times, Euromoney and Financial News).

-Ryan Gawn is an international communications and conflict resolution consultant.
+Ryan Gawn is Head of International Communications at ActionAid.
 Formerly with Peace Dividend Trust (Afghanistan) and Save the Children UK, he has conducted track two peace talks in Iraq, and worked on various projects with the UN, FCO and the British Council.
 He is a Rotary World Peace Fellow, member of the British Council’s Transatlantic Network 2020, Chatham House Council Member, and former Treasurer of the UNA-UK Westminster Branch.

-Richard Gowan is the Associate Director for Crisis Diplomacy and Peace Operations, Managing Global Order at the Center on International Cooperation at New York University.
-He is responsible for developing CIC’s outreach and profile, in addition to working on peacekeeping, multilateral security arrangements and the relationship between the UN and the EU.
-Formerly manager of the Europe Programme at The Foreign Policy Centre (London), he is also a Policy Fellow at the European Council on Foreign Relations.
+Richard Gowan is the Adjunct Associate Professor at Colombia School of International and Public Affairs, and a non-resident Fellow at the Center on International Cooperation at New York University.
+He is the overall editor of the Annual Review of Global Peace Operations, the leading source of data and analysis on military and civilian crisis management missions, which he helped launch in 2006.
+He has also written on the European Union’s role in state-building, cooperation between the EU and the United Nations and multilateral human rights diplomacy.
 He has broadcast widely – including the BBC, CNN and the Lehrer NewsHour – and frequently contributes to policy magazines and websites.
 He has worked with the OSCE Mission to Croatia, and published on the political philosophy of Raymond Aron.